Brimonidine/ timolol drops

 Use brimonidine/timolol drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Brimonidine/timolol drops is only for the eye.
+- Brimonidine/timolol drops are only for the eye.
 Do not get it in your nose or mouth.

 - Soft contact lenses may absorb a chemical in brimonidine/timolol drops.
 Remove contact lenses before you use brimonidine/timolol drops; lenses may be placed back in the eyes 15 minutes after use of brimonidine/timolol drops.